NicolaEve/Image_Analysis/README.md

 run the server with the command python manage.py runserver

-In the web browser, navigate to localhost/6x, localhost/10x, or localhost/10fff
+In the web browser, navigate to the local host, http://127.0.0.1:8000/ and upload the corresponding image and click submit.

+Alternatively, navigate to
+localhost/6x,
+localhost/10x, or
+localhost/10fff